THE PERVERSION OF GRACE

 No matter how the leaders may hedge their statements and beliefs when confronted with the implications and fruit of their teaching, the contemporary understanding of grace is reflected in such reasoning as:

 “I ought to try to do good.
 But if I continue to sin, Jesus loves me and has saved me by grace.
 I can fornicate, use profane language, abuse my body, lie, steal, gossip, and never set aside my own life and seek the Lord Jesus.
 I know my behavior is not pleasing to the Lord, but this is what we all do.
-When I die I shall go to Heaven to live in a mansion because I am saved by grace.”
+When I die I will go to Heaven to live in a mansion because I am saved by grace.”

 This is what numerous believers in Christ think in their mind and believe in their heart and it is the reason why the Christian churches are not setting an example of morality in the eyes of the nations of the earth.
 The perversion of grace has destroyed the Christian testimony.
 The light of the world is not shining.